cyb3rdoc/ez-nvr/README.md

 `ffmpeg` is used to connect to the camera streams and save the video feeds.
 Recording will restart automatically in case of unexpected interruption.

+## Configuration Options

+1. Use `TZ: Europe/London` environment variable to have filenames in local timezone of London.
+2. Set retention period of video files by updating `video_store: 21` to your desired days in `config.yaml` file.
+(Optional)
+3. For password protected RTSP streams, you need pass the argument in RTSP URL configuration based on your camera.
+E.g., rtsp://user:password@camera-ip/live/stream_01
+4. Length of video clip sections can be changed by updating `camera_interval: 300` to desired value.
+(Optional)
+5. Logs can be accessed in native docker logs.

 ## Build image using Dockerfile

 Clone the repo to build your own image.